-In older children and adults, drooling may be a sign of an underling condition.
+In older children and adults, drooling may be a sign of an underlying condition.

 Hypersalivation may be temporary or chronic depending on the cause.
 For example, if you’re dealing with an infection, your mouth may produce more saliva to help flush out the bacteria.
 Hypersalivation usually stops once the infection has been successfully treated.

 Constant hypersalivation (sialorrhea) often relates back to an underlying condition that affects muscle control.
 This may be a sign preceding diagnosis or a symptom that develops later on.

 Keep reading to learn more about potential causes, symptom management, and more.

 Temporary hypersalivation is usually caused by:

 - certain tranquilizers and anticonvulsant drugs